bwalex/tc-play/README.md

     make -f Makefile.classic clean_cmake_mess

+Before running `cmake`, make sure you have `pkg-config` installed; e.g. on a Debian or Ubuntu system you can install it using:

+    apt-get install pkg-config

 This process will check for dependencies and automatically select whether to use OpenSSL or gcrypt as PBKDF backend.